No ads, no clickbait, no cookies, no begging for your email so I can pester you forever. Just me with a simple idea that can transform your life.

 When approached as an opportunity for the healing of both the holder and the held, such encounters are sacred space.
 This is an exercise in trust and communication with the potential to reactivate old traumas in the process.
 Holding people can get messy and uncomfortable even if both partners are doing everything right, it can get even more intense when they aren’t.

 So, for best results (unless the answer is just plain No), a “Could you hold me?” should be responded to with –

 See what we did there?
 By answering the question with a question we’ve avoided committing ourselves to the interaction until we have more information.
 We’ve indicated that there may be conditions that would be agreeable.
 Now they need to share their needs as clearly as they can in order to begin the healing process.

 Do you want to be held like a baby?
 Wrapped in a loving blanket cocoon?
 Given a foot massage?
 Do you want your hair stroked and your neck nuzzled?

 A common want is to return to the breast, especially for those of us dealing with deep mother wounds.
-It’s not bad, wrong or sinful to want to nuzzle or even suckle a desireable pair of breasts but those breasts and the very real person attached to them needs to be in full, enthusiastic agreement with the idea before first contact.
-If your desire is for skin to skin contact, say so up front.
+It’s not bad, wrong or sinful to want to nuzzle or even suckle a desirable pair of breasts but those breasts and the very real person attached to them needs to be in full, enthusiastic agreement with the idea before making first contact.
+If your desire is for skin to skin contact, say so upfront.
 Asking to be cradled like a baby without also mentioning that you’re going to be working your way into any available cleavage is dishonest and potentially harmful.
 Just because the urge is normal and reasonable doesn’t mean that all behavior driven by that urge is healthy.
 Be brave in asking for what you really want but remain humble and appreciative of the human being who is giving to you.